beratboomin/Boomusic-The-Music-Player/README.md

 # Boomusic The Music Player
 A music player programmed entirely in Vibe Coding.
-Drag and drop your downloaded audio file into Boomusic and **start listening without using any data!**
+Drag and drop your downloaded audio file into Boomusic and **save your money, save your life!**

 # EN - ENGLİSH
 # Introduction

 First of all, hello—my name is Berat, and this is my project, “Boomusic.”
-I’m 15 years old and live in Turkey.
+I’m 15 years old and live in Turkiye.
 It hasn’t even been a year since I entered this industry, but I’m determined to keep growing.
 The story behind this project began like this:

 While I was bored on my computer, I felt the urge to play a song—but this wasn’t your typical song.
 I wanted to bring the background music we often hear in games into real life while doing other tasks.
 At first, I started with a simple program that didn’t take up much space on my computer and just played or paused songs, but now i think it's time to turn this into a real music player.
 "Boomusic," which I programmed and designed entirely using AI tools, **is currently in development!**